AP source: Joshua Kushner may buy Miami Marlins

 Any sale must be approved by at least three-quarters of Major League Baseball teams.

+Closer A.J.
+Ramos chuckled when asked if a sale would result in tweets from the Oval Office about Marlins games.

+“I’ve got some jokes, but I don’t want to comment,” he said.
+“But this is going to be a different organization.”

-The Marlins haven’t reached the payrolls since 2003, longest streak in the National League, and finished last in the NL in attendance in 11 of the past 12 years despite moving into a new ballpark in 2012.
-Small crowds have been blamed in part on Loria’s unpopularity stemming from the team’s perennially small payrolls and a financing agreement for the new ballpark widely viewed as unfair to taxpayers.
+The Marlins haven’t reached the playoffs since 2003, the longest streak in the National League, and finished last in the NL in attendance in 11 of the past 12 years despite moving into a new ballpark in 2012.
+Small crowds have been blamed in part on Loria’s unpopularity stemming from the team’s perennially low payrolls and a financing agreement for the new ballpark widely viewed as unfair to taxpayers.

 Loria bought the Marlins for $158.5 million in 2002 from John Henry, now part of the Boston Red Sox ownership group.